 Or you can also explore Google+ to pick the ones that’ll most likely increase your post’s exposure.

-Many bloggers advocate that you should spend an equal amount of time crafting a clever headline after writing your main body.
+Many bloggers advocate that you should spend an equal amount of time crafting a clever blog headline after writing your main body.

 Do you think that’s necessary?

 We already saw the emphasis that viral websites like UpWorthy and BuzzFeed place on writing and testing their headlines.